shahruchi1212/Mobile_Ordering_App/README.md

 #  Mobile Ordering App (Quick Order Service)

-Welcome to the repository for the **Mobile Ordering App**, a cross-platform (iOS and Android) solution built with Expo and React Native, focusing on a fast, themed, and efficient food ordering process.
+Welcome to the repository for the **Mobile Ordering App**, a cross-platform (iOS and Android) solution built with Expo and React Native, focusing on a fast, themed, and efficient ordering process.

 This project implements a full user flow from browsing products to placing an order, including persistent cart state, dynamic theming, and local notification mockups.